 What if I want to retire early?

 Actuarially reduced benefits allow you to take your pension before your Normal Pension Age.
-To be able to claim, you must be 55 or over and have service in the TPS on or after 30 March 2000.
-Your pension (and any associated lump sum) will be reduced because you are retiring early and can expect to get it for a greater number of years.
+To be able to claim, you must be 55 or over and have service in the Teachers’ Pension Scheme on or after 30 March 2000.
+Your pension (and any associated lump sum) will be reduced because you’re retiring early and can expect to get it for a greater number of years.
 The earlier you take the pension, the bigger the reduction.
 There are different tables depending on your NPA.